8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 Didn't put anything toward the dip this time.

+With that said, because I wanted to participate in buying the dip as much as possible, I let the [runway account](/experiences/finances/personal-budget/#assets) get reduced a fair bit by not putting in the minimum from the spreadsheet; a risky move, but I don't have a rule in place that stops that possibility (I don't think).

+I won't let it drop below 3 month's of expenses, however, prior to the dip, the balance was much higher.

+As the value of the equity funds dropped, however, the allocation to cash increased (as expected) and I decided to capitalize on that based on my current context:

+1. stable income,
+2. minimal fear of that income going away near-term,
+3. striving to add the multi-factor fund to the portfolio, and
+4. trying to get the portfolio close to the targets for each fund.

+With that said, if the rally continues, the amount I'll be putting toward cash will need to increase in order to keep the portfolio in balance.
+Again, this would be expected given that the cash portion is measured as a part of the overall portfolio; not as a set aside.

 ## Changes to diet and spending

 Did another full self pedicure.
 Removed a fair amount of the big toenail on my right foot.
 It was kinda strange.
 I removed more of the dead skin under the nail and trimmed to the attachment point.